 The club was formed back in the frozen mists of time, well the 1960's really.
 If you run, build or are just inquisitive about the world of model railways then you've found a home here.
 Most of our members were once young and didn't know better, now they are older...but still no wiser!
 We are a small club, but are always keen to welcome like-minded people.
 We don't take ourselves too seriously!!

 © Railway Modeller 2014

-We are currently building a new P4 layout based on the location of Little Mill Junction.
-This is a departure for the club to actually reproduce a real area.
+We are currently building two new P4 layouts - one long-term and one short-term project.
+The former is based on Little Mill Junction.
+It is a departure for the club to reproduce a real area.
 Little Mill Junction is just outside Pontypool.
-There are further details of this on our LMJ page.
+The short-term one is Abergavenny Blackbrook, a fictitious branch line terminus.